-With respect to Proposal 1, you may vote for "For" or "Against" or "Abstain" with respect to each individual nominee.
+With respect to Proposal 1, you may vote for "For" or "Against" or "Abstain" with respect to the nominee.

-With respect to Proposals 2 and 3, you may vote for "For" or "Against" or you may "Abstain" from voting.
+With respect to Proposal 2, you may vote for "For" or "Against" or you may "Abstain" from voting.

 The procedures for voting are: